This help document answers the following questions about the Differential Expression Search:

 Yes, you can.

-You can filter results by Anatomical System, Assay Type, Theiler Stage, or by whether expression was Detected or whether the data are for Wild type or mutant specimens.
+You can filter results by Anatomical System, Assay Type, Theiler Stage, or by whether expression was Detected.
 In the banner above your results, after Filter expression data by: click the desired box.
 This will reduce your results to only those containing the checked items.
 The filters are applied across all data tabs and to any file you export.
-If you reached this page by using the Gene Expression Data Query form, then if you modify your search, the filters are automatically applied to your modified results.Top Top
+If you modify your search, the filters are automatically applied to your modified results.Top Top

 Yes.
 The Genes and Assay Results tabs but not the Assays tab, provide export options.
 In your search results, click on the Text File or Excel File icon.
 Your web browser will download a file of the results.Top

 Yes.
 Under the Genes tab you have the option of exporting your results as a text file, spreadsheet file or sending the list of genes to the MGI Batch Query.
 If you click the Batch Query icon, the default Batch Summary will appear for your list of genes.
 Use the Click to modify search button to expand your search results to include additional information such as Gene Ontology (GO) terms, Mammalian Phenotype (MP) terms or Human Diseases associated with the genes.

 See also Using the MGI Batch Query.Top

 The following examples give the field values required for each query when using the Differential Expression Search.

 This query returns a summary page listing assay results for genes that have been shown to be expressed (detected=yes) in the forebrain (and its substructures) and whose assay results for the midbrain (and its substructures) were either lacking expression (detected=no) or have not been analyzed.
 By default, the summary opens with the list of genes.
 You can use the Assay results tab to distinguish between those genes for which expression has been demonstrated to be lacking and those that have not been analyzed.